Skip to main content

 Arrival & delivery

-After approximately 10.5 hours of flight, the shipment arrives in China.
+After about 10.5 hours of flight, the shipment lands in China.
 Our local agent handles customs clearance and delivery to the desired address.

 What IATA requirements apply to Flowers & plants?